yobukodori/csp-for-me/README.md

 - **Save**: Save and apply settings.
 - **Apply**: Apply settings. (doesn't save settings).
 - **Get Status**: get current status and applied settings.
-- **On** enables this addon. **Off** disables this addon.
+- **On** enables this feature. **Off** disables this feature.
 Or clicking  lock icon in toolbar toggles enable/disable.

 If CSP for Me doesn't work, try clearing your browser's cache.
-The browser may be loading the cache of the page before CPS modification.
+The browser may be loading the cache of the page before CSP modification.